smartlook/smartlook.github.io/_docs/web/error-logging.md

 ## Fixing the CORS errors

-To fix the CORS error you can:
+To fix the CORS error you have to:

 1) Add a `crossorigin="anonymous"` script attribute
 ```